 County, Texas with a down payment of one-dollar, and six promissory notes in the amount of $200 dollars each at 8-percent annual interest due in November each year payable to J.A.
 McEver, who then held the lien on the property.
 It appears that Liebelt remained unmarried for his entire life, as his official death record shows that, as a single man, he passed away at age 79 due to heart disease in Sherman, Texas, on July 9, 1911.
 An exact replica of his headstone, which is located in Sherman, has been placed adjacent to the log cabin he constructed some forty-years prior to his death.

 In the fall of 2010, the Lakeway Heritage Commission appointed an official committee to formulate a 3-5 Year Plan for the Heritage Center goals, objectives, and activities.
-In January 2011, the Commission formally accepted in the plan the restoration of what was then described as the Wunneburger cabin, due to the fact that the structure was located on property formally owned by Joe and Gwen Wunneburger since the early days of Lakeway's development in 1963.
+In January 2011, the Commission formally accepted in the plan the restoration of what was then described as the Wunneberger cabin, due to the fact that the structure was located on property formally owned by Joe and Gwen Wunneberger even before the early days of Lakeway's development in 1963.